forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 ## View an Outline of Your Apex Class or Trigger
 The Apex outline view shows the structure of the Apex class or trigger that’s open in the editor.
 For a list of the symbols in your file, press Cmd+Shift+O (macOS) or Ctrl+Shift+O (Windows or Linux).
 To jump to one of the symbols, select it in the list.
 ![Outline view, showing the symbols in an Apex class](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-apex/images/apex_outline.png)

+## Enable Code Smartness for SObjects
+To activate this extension’s code smartness features for standard and custom objects, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows or Linux) and then select **SFDX: Refresh SObject Definitions** from the command palette.

+When you refresh your sObject definitions, VS Code uses your default scratch org to generate faux Apex classes.
+These faux classes represent the standard and custom objects that the admin user of your default scratch org has access to.
+The classes are stored in a hidden directory on your local workstation.
+Don’t edit the faux classes!
+They are deleted and regenerated each time that you refresh your sObject definitions.
+To modify your sObjects, either modify the objects’ `.object-meta.xml` and `.field-meta.xml` files (and then run **SFDX: Push Source to Default Scratch Org**) or make changes declaratively in your scratch org (and then run **SFDX: Pull Source from Default Scratch Org**).

+After you add or edit standard or custom objects, be sure to rerun **SFDX: Refresh SObject Definitions**.

 ## Monitor Apex Language Server Output
 The Apex Language Server is an implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) 3.0 specification.
 The Language Server Protocol allows a tool (in this case, VS Code) to communicate with a language smartness provider (the server).
 VS Code uses the Apex Language Server to show outlines of Apex classes and triggers, code-completion suggestions, and syntactic errors.
 To see all diagnostic information from the Apex Language Server, select **View** > **Output**, then choose **Apex Language Server** from the dropdown menu.
 The diagnostic information gives you insights into the progress of the language server and shows the problems  encountered.